Peter Hederstedt

 Colonel Lars Peter Mikael Hederstedt (born 29 August 1963) is a Swedish Army officer, currently serving as commander of the Western Military Region in Skövde since 2018.
 Hederstedt has a background in the Swedish special forces, and has served within Särskilda Skyddsgruppen (SSG) for 15 years, as deputy commander among other things.
 Hederstedt then served as the first commander of Särskilda operationsgruppen (SOG).
 He has also served in various staff positions at the Swedish Armed Forces Headquarters in Stockholm and abroad.

 Early life

 Hederstedt was born 29 August 1963 in Skövde, Sweden, the son of General Johan Hederstedt.
-Hederstedt did his mandatory military service in Gotland Regiment (P 18) in Visby in 1983.
-In 1984, Hederstedt did his first United Nations peacekeeping mission in Cyprus, part of the United Nations Peacekeeping Force in Cyprus (UNFICYP), as squad leader.
-Back in Sweden Hederstedt trained as to be a reserve officer in the Swedish Armoured Troops and carried then out two more UN missions, in Cyprus and with the United Nations Interim Force in Lebanon (UNIFIL) in Lebanon, as a platoon leader.
+Hederstedt did his mandatory military service at the Gotland Regiment (P 18) in Visby in 1983.
+In 1984 Hederstedt did his first United Nations peacekeeping mission in Cyprus, part of the United Nations Peacekeeping Force in Cyprus (UNFICYP), as a squad leader.
+Back in Sweden he trained to be a reserve officer in the Swedish Armoured Troops and then did two more UN missions, in Cyprus and with United Nations Interim Force in Lebanon (UNIFIL) in Lebanon, as a platoon leader.